Lunar Eclipse 2020: Date, Time, Sutak Period during ‘Chandra Grahan'

 Chandra Grahan 2020: Why the Lunar Eclipse on January 10 is called 'Wolf Moon Eclipse'

-To a naked eye it is sometimes a little difficult to recognise a penumbral lunar eclipse, though it is interesting to see the larger than usual appearance of the moon, and it lasts four 4-hour period.
+To a naked eye, it is sometimes a little difficult to recognise a penumbral lunar eclipse, though it is interesting to see the larger than usual appearance of the moon, and it lasts four 4-hour period.

 Why is it called a Wolf Moon?